Carrier-sense multiple access with collision detection

 Carrier-sense multiple access with collision detection (CSMA/CD) is a medium access control (MAC) method used most notably in early Ethernet technology for local area networking.
 It uses carrier-sensing to defer transmissions until no other stations are transmitting.
-This is used in combination with collision detection in which a transmitting station detects collisions by sensing transmissions from other stations while it is transmitting a frame.
+This is used in combination with collision detection, in which a transmitting station detects collisions by sensing transmissions from other stations while it is transmitting a frame.
 When this collision condition is detected, the station stops transmitting that frame, transmits a jam signal, and then waits for a random time interval before trying to resend the frame.

 CSMA/CD is a modification of pure carrier-sense multiple access (CSMA).
 CSMA/CD is used to improve CSMA performance by terminating transmission as soon as a collision is detected, thus shortening the time required before a retry can be attempted.

-With the growing popularity of Ethernet switches in the 1990s, IEEE 802.3 deprecated Ethernet repeaters in 2011, making CSMA/CD and half-duplex operation less common and less important.
+With the growing popularity of Ethernet switches in the 1990s, full duplex point-to-point operation became standard in FastEthernet and GigabitEthernet.
+Collisions don’t occur in such networks.
+Also, IEEE 802.3 deprecated Ethernet repeaters in 2011 in favor of Ethernet switches, making CSMA/CD and half-duplex operation less common and less important.